ZhFkl/Stanford_Net_/writeups/check1.md

 bugs, asymptotic performance, empirical performance, required implementation time and difficulty, and other factors.
-Include any measurements if applicable.]
+Include any measurements if applicable.] reassembler is a continer below the bytestream ,which need to sort the information and put it to the buffer_ of the bytestream in sequence, a bytestream is more like a pipe who have reader and writer to read from the pipe and writer like the reassembler to write the data into it,then we can transition the data to the upper api in sequence.

 Implementation Challenges:
 []